 November is a beautiful time to get outside and hike around the area.
 It’s good for the kids to get out energy and fun to show visitors our beautiful state.

-On November 24, 2023 (Black Friday), admission to ALL South Carolina State Parks is free.
+On November 28, 2025 (Black Friday), admission and historic tours to ALL South Carolina State Parks is free.
 Some of the most popular parks are located right here in the Upstate: Paris Mountain, Devils Fork, Table Rock, and Jones Gap.

 Here are just a sample of trails in the Upstate and Western North Carolina to explore, just be sure to check them out so they are appropriate for members of your family who are going hiking: Hiking Guide for Families, Big Kids, & Little Kids